toggins/Klawiatura/README.md

 There is currently no way to specify a custom server IP or lobby ID.

-**WARNING:** Multiplayer with 3+ players is not guaranteed to be stable, it's possible to get a desync error if packets get dropped.
+**WARNING:** Multiplayer with 3+ players is not guaranteed to be stable, it's possible to get a desync error & a crash if packets get dropped.